Bodyweight Trunk Rotation exercise demonstration image

 Safety Notes

-• Stop immediately if you feel sharp pain in the lower back or spine.
+• Stop if you feel lower back pain

 Spotting